(Jump to Harrogate

 Harrogate BC council leader Richard

-Cooper said that the Executive had ignored the Area Committee and
+Cooper said that the Executive had paid no attention to the Area

 Most of Harrogate's traffic is short, local journeys.
 In fact, 93%